BookLane/toad-reader-server/userinfo_api.md

 ### Concept

-Our simple server-to-server API includes two pieces:
+Our simple server-to-server API includes the following pieces:

 1. A “pull” (GET request) whereby our server asks your server for the list of books and subscriptions a user has access to.
 (This is called whenever the user logs in.)
 2. A “push” (POST request) whereby your server sends the updated list of books and subscriptions a user has access to.
 (Should be called whenever these lists change, such as when a user makes a purchase.)
-3. An optional second “push” (POST request) whereby our server submits a promo/access code to your server when the user enters this code within the app.
-A valid code should effect a permanent change to the list of books and/or subscriptions this user has access to and then return the updated list.
+3. An optional second “push” (POST request) whereby our server submits an action request for a user.

 All `payload` request parameters and return values are encoded as JWT's with a secret token of your choosing held by you (the tenant) and Toad Reader.